neo4j/neo4j-graphrag-python/README.md

 ## Run tests

-Open a new virtual enviroment and then run the tests.
+Open a new virtual environment and then run the tests.

 ```bash
 poetry shell